lynn9388/lynn9388.github.io/_posts/2019-07-19-writing-with-light-blog.md

 ### Extensions

-The main reason I recommend VSCode is to have an active community that develops a number of extensions to extend its capabilities.
-Here are some of the extensions I used for Markdown.
+The main reason I recommend VS Code is to have an active community that develops a number of extensions to extend its capabilities.
+Here are some extensions I used for Markdown.

 - [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)
 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)